AntoData/MarriageEqualityWorldwide/README.md

 - marriage_equality_approval_rate_worldwide.html: It's a map that represents the different rates of approval for marriage equality per country using different colors according to the approval rate.
 In case marriage equality is already legal in that country, we display a marker, if the markers is opened we display the year in which marriage equality was legalized in that country
 - marriage_equality_legal_worldwide.html: It's a map where we color the countries where marriage equality is legal in green and display a marker, if we open the marker we will display a donut graph that represents how the voting to legalize marriage equality went in that country.
 If we have data available we will use a double donut, we the outer region will display the percentage of votes each political party gave for every option and in the inner one just totals for the different options (Yes, No, Abstained and Absent).
 These graphs had been previously saved as png files in folder pngFiles

-The project is organized in several folders:
+The project is organized in several folders

 Folder API contains two interesting modules:
 - DonutChartGenerator whose function graph_generator allows you to generate simple or double donut charts very easily and very customized  - MapGenerator whose function build_map allows you to build a map coloring regions according to certain values defined by yourself and including a legend and putGenericMarkers that allows you to set markers in the map and the HTML code you want to be displayed when we open a marker

 Folder Wrapper, contains Wrappers for the previously mentioned modules: